 - a.
-CHECK THE FUNCTION OF THE SLIDE AND SLIDE STOP: - With the magazine removed from the pistol and the slide forward, pull the slide fully to the rear and let it move forward quickly two times. - Insert an EMPTY magazine into the pistol.
-The magazine should latch into place securely without excessive force.
-Pull the slide fully to the rear and release it.
-The slide should move forward a fraction of an inch and remain open, held in place by the slide stop. - Depress the magazine latch and remove the empty magazine.
-The slide should remain held open by the slide stop. - With the magazine removed from the pistol, fully retract the slide and release it.
-The slide stop should disengage and the slide should fully close.
-The hammer should not fall. - The slide should move freely without binding and close completely under the force of the recoil spring.
+Check the function of the slide and magazine: - With the magazine removed from the pistol and the slide forward, pull the slide fully to the rear and let it move forward quickly two times. - Insert an EMPTY magazine into the pistol.
+The magazine should latch into place securly without excessive force.
+Pull the slide fully to the rear and let it move forward quickly two more times. - Depress the magazine latch and remove the empty magazine. - The slide should move freely without binding and close completely under the force of the recoil spring whether or not a magazine is inserted in the pistol.

-NOTE: Magazines designed for the LCP[®] pistol will function in an LCP[®] II pistol but will NOT automatically hold the slide open when empty.
+NOTE: Magazines designed for the LCP[®] II pistol will function in an LCP[®] pistol but will NOT automatically hold the slide open when empty.